rossta/rossta.github.com/source/blog/2014-02-05-ruby,-you-autocomplete-me.md

 Twitlbl           TwitSprout        Twitter Oauth     Twitvid
 ```

-Even though we ended up using an existing gem, it was helpful to dig into the
+Even though we ended up leveraging an existing gem, digging into the
-Ruby standard library source code to shed some light on the features that can be
+Ruby standard library source code proved to be a useful exercise, revealing some
-easily taken for granted.
+simple ways to hook into features easily taken for granted.